Survey

 Returning

-were invited to participate in this survey were also struck with the
+who were invited to participate in this survey were also struck

-Klez worm it is possible that they assumed that this unsolicited e-mail
+with the Klez worm it is possible that they assumed that this

-may be the culprit.
-This is not a good way to motivate strangers to
+unsolicited e-mail may be the culprit.
+This is not a good way to

-complete the survey.
-Delivery of the Klez worm, or perhaps even a suspicion
+Delivery of the Klez worm, or perhaps even a suspicion about the

 effect.